patrodyne/hisrc-basicjaxb/runtime/src/test/resources/org/patrodyne/jvnet/basicjaxb/explore/Explorer.md

 ### ObjectLocator

 The `ObjectLocator` interface extends `javax.xml.bind.ValidationEventLocator` used by JAXB to report XML schema (in)validation events.
 It does this by adding a path from the event back to the root object.
-HiSrc strategies use the `ObjectLocator` to trace the location of events like a _field not equal_ event.
-For example, `DefaultEqualsStrategy` delegates the event notification to [SLF4J][2], for logging.
+HiSrc strategies use the `ObjectLocator` to debug the location of events like a _field not equal_ event.
+For example, each `EqualsStrategy` implementation delegates the event notification to [SLF4J][2], for logging.
 Applications can configure [SLF4J][2] to ignore all reporting or override the default tracing with their own custom event coding.

 The locators are optional. `ObjectLocator` parameters can be null when calling the HiSrc strategies.
 When not used, the strategies report a more general location message.